Planning

 Deck and Rigging Hardware

-Research fo your choices can easily be made within a week.
-Once you have completed your research and know the choices for the new boat, the Ordering list will assist you in the parts and supplies you will need.
-They are not needed here as ordering would be best in its own phase and only complicate this section.
+Research for your choices can easily be made within a week.
+Once you have completed your research and know the choices for the new boat, order the hull or the short kit (hull, rudder, ballast and deck) right away.
+This will take the longest to get.

 Top of Page